Adjunct Affiliations

 - Turks and Iranians in the Asian sphere

-- Patterns of Turkic patronage
+- Turkic patronage

 - Central Asian – Hindustani connections